Tekkno

 Tekkno is the sixth studio album by German metalcore band Electric Callboy.
 The album was released on 16 September 2022 through Century Media Records.
-It is the band's first album to feature Nico Sallach as the band's clean vocalist and their first since they changed their name from Eskimo Callboy to Electric Callboy.
+It is the band's first album to feature Nico Sallach as the band's clean vocalist and also their first since changing their name from Eskimo Callboy to Electric Callboy.
+It is likewise their last album with drummer David-Karl Friedrich, who left in April 2025.

 Background

 On 22 December 2021, the band announced that they were removing old songs from all platforms due to offensive lyrics and that they would be changing their band name.
-On March 9, 2022, the band announced their new name, Electric Callboy from now on.
+On March 9, 2022, the band announced their new name, Electric Callboy.
 The band changed the word 'Eskimo' to 'Electric' because it can be seen as a derogatory name for the Inuit and Yupik people in Alaska.
-They subsequently re-released the artwork from their previous albums with their new name.
+They subsequently re-released the artwork from their previous albums under the new name.

 Release and promotion

 On 3 September 2021, the band released the lead single, "We Got the Moves".
 On 3 December 2021, the band released the second single, "Pump It".
 On 6 December 2021, the band submitted "Pump It" into the German national selection for the Eurovision Song Contest 2022, but ultimately were not included in the final list of participants.
 In December 2021, the band announced that they would be going on a United States tour with Attack Attack! from October to November 2022.

 On 8 April 2022, the band released their first song under their new name, "Spaceman", featuring rapper Finch.
 On 15 April 2022, Electric Callboy announced Tekkno, which was released on 9 September 2022.

 On 8 July 2022, the band released the fourth single, "Fckboi", with the American metalcore band Conquer Divide.
 On 19 August 2022, the band released the fifth single, "Hurrikan".
 The release date for the album was changed to 16 September 2022.
-In the following week, they had to postpone their UK/France Tour as well as cancelling their participation on the US Level-Up tour with Attack Attack! due to their singer Nico Sallach having a jaw and middle ear infection.
+In the following week, they had to postpone their UK/France Tour as well as cancelling their participation on the US Level-Up tour with Attack Attack! due to singer Nico Sallach having a jaw and middle ear infection.
 On 21 November 2022, the band released a music video for "Mindreader".

 Composition

-Tekkno has been described as metalcore, pop, electro, alternative rock, electronica, synth-pop, and pop metal.
+Tekkno has been described as metalcore, electropop, alternative rock, synth-pop, and pop metal.
 Tuonela Magazine described the album as a "mash-up between Eurodance-inspired tunes and brutal djent-sprinkled riffs.
 According to Hysteria Mag, "Fckboi" leans into a pop punk sound, while utilizing alternative rock and trap elements.
 Nicholas Senior writing for New Noise Magazine, noted "house styles" on "Neon".
 "Mindreader" and "Parasite" mix the band's metalcore and rave sound.
 "Mindreader" opens with an "atmospheric trance/synth intro".
 The song "Hurrikan" starts off with German schlager and switches to deathcore.